mauroalx/arpy/README.md

 ## Requirements

-Npcap (https://npcap.com/dist/npcap-1.79.exe) - Please download from the official repository.
+Npcap (https://npcap.com/dist/npcap-1.79.exe) – Please download it from the official repository.
+Note: Windows includes WinPcap by default, so installing Npcap may not be necessary.

 # Screenshots